USS Kinkaid: Sea swap

 The United States Navy Surface Force was scheduled to begin, in the summer of 2002, an initiative to test the effectiveness of deploying a single ship for 18-months while swapping out crews at six-month intervals.
 Called Sea Swap, this initial two-phased initiative would involve three Spruance-class destroyers (DDs)—Fletcher, Kinkaid and Oldendorf, and three Arleigh Burke-class destroyers (DDGs)—Higgins, John Paul Jones, and Benfold.
 For the DD phase, Fletcher and her crew would deploy with their battle group this summer, but after six months, only the crew would return.
-The ship would remain deployed and be manned by the crew from Kinkaid.
+The ship would remain deployed and be crewed by sailors from Kinkaid.
 After completing their training cycle and decommissioning Kinkaid, these sailors would fly to a port in either Australia or Singapore to assume ownership of Fletcher and steam her back on-station.
 After six months, they would be replaced by the crew from Oldendorf who would have completed the same training and decommissioning schedule with their ship before flying out to relieve the Kinkaid crew.
 After four more months on station, the Oldendorf crew would then bring Fletcher back to the United States where it too would be decommissioned.
 Additionally, by executing this plan, the Navy would be able to eliminate the deployment of Paul F. Foster because the additional on-station time generated by swapping out the crews meant a ship would already be in theater meeting that requirement.